For lang balmy Summer day and to get in the mood for the next Berlin trip with the right novel, we have picked out some exciting Berlin books for you.

 The classic Berlin novel par excellence: Alfred Döblin translates the tempo and attitude to life of the modern age, the 1920s, into his collage-like novels, thus creating a document of that time and at the same time a stirring, exciting novel.
-The latest film adaptation with Franz Bieberkopf as the fugitive Francis, who tries to remain a decent person in today's Berlin despite all temptations, will be released on DVD and to stream at the End of November.
+The latest film adaptation with Franz Bieberkopf as the fugitive Francis, who tries to remain a decent person in today's Berlin despite all temptations, is released on DVD and to stream

 Tip 2: Stern 111

 The novel about post-reunification Berlin was on the bestseller lists in 220 and is certainly on its way to becoming a classic.
 Lutz Seiler draws a gripping panorama of the time after the fall of the Wall, when everything was still possible in Berlin.
 That time, when Berlin's legendary nightlife took place in the Oranienburger Straße with its pubs like the Assel, clubs and the Tacheles.
 By the way, you can see what it looked like there in the early 1990s in the great illustrated book Berlin Wonderland: Wild Years Revisited, 1990-1996.

 You want to dive deep into a book and forget everything around you?
 Then pick up the family saga Die Effingers by Gabriele Tergit.
 The novel takes you into a time and a Berlin tthat has disappeared, into in the world of the Jewish-German bourgeoisie.
 The family chronicle spans over seventy years, from the late 19th century to after the Second World War, and tells of the rise of the Effinger family over some 900 pages.
 A German paperback version has just been released.
 Gabriele Tergit's satire on the media world Käsebier erobert den Kurfürstendamm is just as worth reading.